 11. Hot jar:

-Drift is a very simple, effective live chat software that lets you chat with website visitors in real time.
+Drift is a very simple, effective live chat software that lets you chat with website visitors in real-time.
 Every website should be using live chat as it’s one of the most effective ways to convert visitors into customers and leads because of the degree of personal interaction it provides.

 A convenient and highly useful SEO plugin for WordPress sites.
-Yoast analyse your pages and posts in real-time and helps you publish SEO-friendly content at all times that easily rank high on search engines.
+Yoast analyses your pages and posts in real-time and helps you publish SEO-friendly content at all times that easily rank high on search engines.